 Airtreks.com subscribes to the Amadeus, Sabre, and Galileo/Apollo computerized reservation systems (CRS's), which I've written about extensively -- although not in a way anyone would be likely to take as an endorsement of them or of their fourth main competitor Worldspan, or of any other CRS.

-As a travel agent and travel writer, I've occasionally been given free or reduced-rate transportation (although far less than most people might think) on various airlines, more as partial compensation for having sold tickets on those airlines than in any expectation that I'll give them a favorable write-up in my books, Web site, or blog.
+As a travel agent and travel writer, I've occasionally been given free or reduced-rate transportation (although far less than most people might think) on various airlines.
+This has more often been as partial compensation for having sold tickets or potentially selling tickets on those airlines than in any expectation that I'll give them a favorable write-up in my books, Web site, or blog.
 Some of these airlines have known that I was a travel writer as well as a travel agent, but others probably didn't know I was a writer, or cared only about my status as a travel agent.
-(An IATAN travel agent ID card is much more valuable than a press pass.)
+(For what it"s worth, An IATAN travel agent ID card is much more valuable than a press pass.)
 I don't feel compromised: I'm not writing comparative reviews of airlines, and I'll let you make your own judgments about which ones to fly with.
 I have airline preferences, when the price is the same, but in general I choose whichever is cheapest.
 Were I to make recommendations, I'd pan some airlines that have given me free tickets and praise some others that I'd have to pay to fly.

-For what it's worth, the airlines that have given me free or discounted tickets since 2000 are JetBlue (despute my previous criticism and investigative reporting about JetBlue), Ethiopian Airlines, Qatar Airways, and Korean Air.
-I think each of these airlines is excellent, and I've put my money where my mouth is: I've paid the same price anyone else would have to pay, equally or more recently, for other flights on each of these airlines.
-In earlier years I've gotten free or discounted tickets on, that I can remember, Virgin Atlantic, British Airways, China Airlines, Malaysian Airways, Northwest Airlines (since merged into Delta), United Airlines, American Airlines, American Trans Air (out of business), and Aeroflot -- some of which (Malaysian and Aeroflot) I'd choose, and some of which (United) I'd go out of my way to avoid, all else including price being equal.
-I've also been given occasional discounted space-available (standby) travel on United Airlines thanks to a friend and sometimes fellow traveller who worked in their San Francisco maintenance base.
+For what it's worth, airlines currently still in business that have given me free or discounted tickets include Aeroflot, American Airlines, British Airways, China Airlines, Delta Air Lines, Ethiopian Airlines, JetBlue (despute my previous criticism and investigative reporting about JetBlue), Korean Air, Malaysian Airways, Qatar Airways, United Airlines, and Virgin Atlantic.
+I've probably fogotten a few others, espeically those from years or decades ago.
+I've paid the same price anyone else would have to pay, equally or more recently, for other flights on most of these airlines.
+Some of these (e.g. Malaysian and Aeroflot) I'd choose, and some of these (United) I'd go out of my way to avoid, all else including price being equal.
+I've gotten occasional free Southwest Airlines tickets for my travel on on usiness for Travelers United, as part of the airline's in-kind charitable contribution to that organization.
+I've also been given occasional discounted or free space-available (standby) travel on United Airlines thanks to a friend and sometimes fellow traveller who worked in their San Francisco maintenance base.
 Some travel agents, including retail agencies (Exito Travel) and wholesale consolidators (Mill Run Tours and others), have sold me airline tickets at their wholesale cost, as a sort of "professional courtesy discount" from their regular retail prices.
 Most of the time I pay normal retail prices for airline tickets, although of course I follow my own advice to buy my tickets from discounters whenever I can.

 I sometimes get discounts on hotels, most often at upscale places where I wouldn't otherwise stay.
 Most of the hotel discounts I get are offered to all qualified IATAN card-carrying travel agents, not just to me.
 The hotels don't usually know that I'm a travel writer, much less what, if anything, I write about their particular hotel.
 I've also occasionally gotten free beds in Hostelling International hostels where I've been giving travel seminars -- but where I would have stayed, and which I would recommend, anyway.
 I paid full price for my life membership in Hostelling International, and I've never been paid more than my expenses, or provided with anything more than a free place to sleep and/or commemorative souvenirs, for speaking at an HI hostel or HI event.
 In general, I try to avoid identifying myself as a travel writer, lest that distort my experience and how travel service providers treat me.
 I mostly recommend local hostelries of the sort that don't give discounts, or pay commissions, to travel agents or travel writers.
 I rarely if ever write about specific hotels; if I chance to mention one that gave me a discount, I'll let you know.
 The same goes for car rental companies: like all card-carrying travel agents, I often get offered discounted car rental rates.
 It happens with all the major companies, and I honestly can't remember which were the ones that most recently gave me discounts.
 There are differences in service, but to me, car rental companies are about as fungible as airlines flying the same schedule, maybe more.
 I make my choice almost solely on price.